-• Prior written notice; content of notice; 300.503; ARSD 24:05:30:04
+Prior written notice; content of notice; 300.503; ARSD 24:05:30:04

-The CORE Educational Cooperative along with district uses the PPWN provided through Sped Advantage to ensure all content is appropriate.
+The CORE Educational Cooperative along with member districts use the PPWN provided through Sped Advantage to ensure all content is appropriate.
 School district staff is encouraged to attend state training on appropriate completion of the PPWN and also provides training as necessary.
 Technical Assistance guides are available on the state website and teachers are encouraged to have them available.
 Parents will be given five days from receipt of the PPWN to consider proposals and refusals.
-The five-day notice requirement may be waived by the parents i.
-A description of the action proposed or refused by the district, an explanation of why the district proposes or refuses to take the action, and a description of any other options the IEP team considered and the reasons why those options were rejected; .
+The five-day notice requirement may be waived by the parents.
+CORE educational cooperative provides a training with review of case manager files on an annual basis to assist with training for appropriate completion of all components of the IEP.